with-code-example/golang-with-code-example/content/english/blog/go-app-deployment-docker-guide.md

 ---
 title: "Getting started with Golang and Docker"
-subtitle: "1.
-Learn the basics of Golang and Docker integration for beginners"
+subtitle: "Learn the basics of Golang and Docker integration for beginners"
 description: "Explore the seamless integration of a Golang stack within Docker containers.
 Learn to deploy and orchestrate with Docker Compose for an efficient development workflow."
 slug: go-app-deployment-docker-guide
 tags: ['Go', 'Docker', 'Containerization', 'DevOps', 'Docker Compose']